project-chip/connectedhomeip/scripts/idl/README.md

   command On(): DefaultSuccess = 2;
   command Off(): DefaultSuccess = 3;

-  // command invokation default to "operate" privilege, however these
+  // command invocation default to "operate" privilege, however these
   // can be updated as well
   command access(invoke: administer) Off(): DefaultSuccess = 4;
 }